The Junction

 The Junction benefits from its prime inner-city location, with easy access to the cafes, restaurants, and boutique shops of nearby Cooks Hill and Hamilton, and is just a short drive or cycle from the surf beaches of Merewether and Bar Beach.
 Two primary schools serve the suburb — the historic Junction Public School (est. 1872) and St Joseph's Primary School (est. 1885) — giving the area a family-friendly character despite its compact size.
 The suburb's median household income reflects a professional demographic drawn to its convenient location between Newcastle's CBD, lifestyle amenities, and some of the city's most popular beaches.

-The Junction falls under postcode 2291 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Newcastle electorate.
+The Junction falls under postcode 2291 and is governed by the Newcastle Council (Local Government Area).
+For federal elections, residents vote in the electorate of Newcastle, while state elections fall under the Newcastle electorate.

 📍 Location